 Until this year, the Identity-Based Conflict Resolution summer program was run on Bar-Ilan University’s beautiful campus in Ramat Gan, in the Tel Aviv Metropolitan Area.
 Due to the situation with COVID-19, the International School decided to host the program online for the first time, giving more people the opportunity to experience this widely-popular program.

 Bar-Ilan University is home to many leading scholars and practitioners in the field of conflict resolution.
-This four-week online interdisciplinary summer program, taught in English, offers four graduate-level courses which focus on relevant identity-based conflicts and how to creatively engage them.
+This four-week online interdisciplinary summer program, taught in English, offers four graduate-level courses focusing on relevant identity-based conflicts and how to creatively engage them – and enables students to earn four general credits towards their degrees.
 Students from all disciplines in the social sciences and the humanities (including conflict resolution practitioners) learn theoretical insights and practical training that have a wide range of professional relevance.

 Launched in 2000, the Identity Based Conflict Resolution Program was initially under the auspices of the Conflict Resolution, Management and Negotiation Graduate Program.
 It was later transferred to the Faculty of Law because of this department’s strong focus on identity-based conflicts.
 It is taught entirely in English and is managed by Bar-Ilan’s International School in conjunction with the Law Faculty.
 Previous participants come from all over the world, including the US, Holland, Switzerland, India, China, and from all disciplines.
 They are either currently students, recent graduates, conflict resolution practitioners, or individuals from the general public.

 - BA degree or at least three years of undergraduate studies

 - Short (up to one page) statement of purpose explaining reasons for interest in the program

 Relevant for Bachelor’s students finishing or entering their 3rd year & Master’s students.